315+ Telescopes Ranked

 Read our scoring methodology here

-The Celestron Advanced VX 6” Newtonian is one of the many telescopes advertised with the Celestron Advanced VX mount.
 On paper, it would be far and away the best option of any of the Advanced VX combinations for deep-sky astrophotography.
-However, it is bottlenecked by its focuser and the limited capabilities of the Advanced VX mount, though the former is a more serious issue that obviates any savings in buying the package compared to the purchase of a separate OTA/mount.
+However, it is bottlenecked by its focuser and the limited capabilities of the Advanced VX mount.
+The focuser is a more serious issue that obviates any savings in buying the package compared to the purchase of a separate OTA/mount.

 If you’re interested in visual astronomy, a more convenient 6” or larger instrument, such as a Dobsonian or Celestron’s NexStar Evolution series, might be more appealing to you.
 Astrophotographers should consider getting a separate optical tube and mount combination of higher quality.